 Thus, in the following post, we will share some basic tips to manage and organize Photoshop files so that we can work more efficiently, particularly in a team.

-Recommended Reading: 10 Killer Adobe Photoshop Tips For Designers
+10 Simple Photoshop Tips for Website Designers

 1. Creating folders and managing assets